-Two U.S. patents have been issued to us that provide generic coverage for ACP-103.
-Similar claims have also been allowed in our patent applications for ACP-103 in South Africa, Singapore, Australia, and New Zealand.
-We continue to prosecute patent applications directed to ACP-103 and to methods of treating various diseases using ACP-103, either alone or in combination with other agents, worldwide.
+Two U.S. patents have been issued to us that provide generic coverage for pimavanserin.
+We have 26 issued foreign patents that generally cover pimavanserin, including patents in 21 European countries, Australia, Hong Kong, New Zealand, Singapore and South Africa.
+We continue to prosecute patent applications directed to pimavanserin and to methods of treating various diseases using pimavanserin, either alone or in combination with other agents, worldwide.